davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO walk through exactly-once.
 This one's a bit tricky, if `thingy()` has side effects then you have cross-domain transaction sort of problems.
 If we assume `thingy()` is a pure function and we just want the result saved, then the strategy is for everyone to call `thingy` and all try to resolve it to the return value, so only one invocation (arbitrarily) takes effect.
 Use this as a chance to talk about how exactly once cannot really exist in a distributed system, the best approximation available is to make it happen lots of times but only take effect once.

 One way to help here is remove “thingy” and replace it with a function that is obviously pure, such as picking a random‘user of the day.’
+That’s also nice because each example has a fundamental problem and a concrete example where it crops up.

 ### Happend-or-Not